AceHanded/LC-Finnish-Localization-Mod/README.md

 To install the mod, extract the contents of the downloaded zip-file into the root folder of Lethal Company (by default found at `/steam/steamapps/common/Lethal Company`).
 To delete the mod, remove all the files that came with the zip-file.

+I strongly urge you to [open an issue](https://github.com/AceHanded/LC-Finnish-Localization-Mod/issues) on the mod's GitHub page if you discover a translation that you think is either missing, spelt wrong, or just blatantly incorrect.
+I will try to correct the opened issues as soon as possible.

 Enjoy!